bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 onMessage
 +++++++++++++++

-The 'onMessage' method is called every time our Executor receives an envelope.
+The 'onMessage' method is called every time the Executor receives an envelope.

 As we remember, there are two possible types of envelopes: echo-response and unreachable-response, which are stored in two different streams.